 Conclusion

-In this article, you learned the overall rendering process of Jetpack Compose and how to optimize your app performance following Stream’s Jetpack Compose guidelines.
+In this article, you learned the overall rendering process of Jetpack Compose and how to optimize your app performance following Stream’s Jetpack Compose guidelines and best practices.

 Stream’s Jetpack Compose team aims to build performant chat APIs for providing the best developer experience to SDK users.
 If you’re interested in learning more about our guidelines, check out the Compose SDK Guidelines.